wp-plugins/book-review/readme.txt

 Check to ensure that you have filled out the *Genre* field in the *Book Info* section of the post, and that the *Include post in archives* checkbox is selected.

+= Why do the archives take a long time to load? =

+If you are showing thumbnails of the book covers in your archives, then you should be aware that thumbnails are only used in those themes that support Featured Images.
+If your theme does not support Featured Images, or if a post does not have a Featured Image set, then scaled-down versions of the full-size covers are used.
+The images are scaled down as per the *Thumbnail size* value in the *Media Settings*.
+Showing thumbnails in the archive(s) without using Featured Images will result in longer page load times.
+To aid in determining which images are thumbnails and which are scaled-down versions of the original image, you can click on any cover to see it shown at its true size.
+If the image is small, then you know a thumbnail is being used.
+Otherwise, you should go back into that particular post and set the Featured Image.

 == Screenshots ==

 1. Book Review Settings